Views

 1161 Kilij Arslan 2, Sultan of Rum, makes peace with Byzantine Empire, recognizing emperor's primacy. |

-1167 Battle of Sirmium Byzantine armies win decisive victory over Hungarians at ; Hungary becomes Byzantine client state. |
+1167 Battle of Sirmium Byzantine armies win decisive victory over Hungarians at; Hungary becomes Byzantine client state. |

-1176 Battle of Myriokephalon Manuel 1 Komnenos attempts to capture Konya, capital of Seljuk Turks; is forced to withdraw after destruction of his siege equipment.
+1176 Battle of Myriokephalon Manuel 1 Komnenos attempts to capture Konya.
 End of Byzantine attempts to recover Anatolian plateau. |

 1180 Death of Manuel 1 Komnenos.
 Decline of Byzantine Empire recommences. |